North Staffordshire Railway: Coaching liveries

 Coaching stock was originally claret but in 1875 was changed to Victoria Brown and white (except for branch line trains which carried an all over Victoria Brown livery) with gold and blue lining.
 Victoria Brown was the same red brown colour as Longbottom had introduced for NSR locomotives.
 In 1882 waist panels were additionally painted white.
 This colour scheme lasted until 1896 when it was changed to an overall Victoria Lake (brown) colour with gold and blue lining.
 Adams changed the livery to Madder Lake in 1903 to match the locomotives, the lining became yellow and red.
 A final minor change was to paint the waist panels of first class compartments cream to distinguish them.
 A constant presence was the company coat of arms being displayed on the coach sides.

 Goods stock

 Over its life the NSR built or bought many thousands of goods wagons.
 Early wagons had dumb buffers with spring buffers being introduced from 1870.
-Early wagons were not of high capacity, for example typical open wagons were only of 4 LT capacity. but capacities grew to 10 LT on average by 1923.
+Early wagons were not of high capacity, typical open wagons only carried 4 LT.
+This increased to 10 LT on average by 1923.

-The NSR handed over to the LMS 6,612 goods wagons of which over 5,000 were open wagons for the transport of coal and other minerals.
-This number was dwarfed by the number of wagons owned by the pits, ironworks, other industrial operations and traders in the Stoke area.
-An unusual set of wagons to be seen were the bright yellow with red lettering vans owned by the Barnum and Bailey circus who had their main English depot in Stoke.
+The NSR handed over 6,612 goods wagons to the LMS, of which over 5,000 were open wagons for the transport of coal and other minerals.
+This number was dwarfed by the wagons owned by the pits, ironworks, other industrial operations and traders in the Stoke area.
+An unusual set of wagons were the bright yellow vans with red lettering owned by the Barnum and Bailey circus who had their main English depot in Stoke.